scipy-conference/scipy_proceedings/papers/gpustats/gpustats.rst

 even more computational cores.
 However, the GPU memory architecture is highly specialized to so-called single instruction multiple data (SIMD) problems.
 This generally limits the usefulness of GPUs to highly parallelizable data processing applications.
-The developer writes a small function, known as a *kernel*, to process a unit of data.
-The kernel function is then executed once for each unit of data, coordinated by hundreds of threads across the GPU.
+The developer writes a function, known as a *kernel*, to process a unit of data.
+The kernel function is then executed once for each unit or chunk of data according to a schedule determined by the developer.

 The GPU has a large single *global* memory store (typically 512MB to 4GB) from which data sets can be written and read by the CPU.
 However, each group, or